D-LNBot: A Scalable, Cost-Free and Covert Hybrid Botnet on Bitcoin's Lightning Network: Evaluation and Analysis

 \subsubsection{Cost Analysis of LNBot Formation}

 We first analyze the monetary cost of forming LNBot.
 As noted earlier, we opened 3 channels per server.
 The capacity of each channel is 20,000 satoshi which is the minimum allowable channel capacity in \textit{lnd}.
 Therefore, a server needs 60,000 satoshi for opening these channels.
 While opening the channels, there is a small fee paid to Bitcoin miners since channel creations in LN are on-chain transactions.
-We showed that, opening a channel in LN can cost as low as 154 satoshi on both Bitcoin Testnet\footnote{Check LNB6's channel (\href{https://1ml.com/testnet/channel/1735152493945290752}{1735152493945290752}) opening transaction for instance: \href{https://blockstream.info/testnet/tx/fc46c99233389d24c4fd9517cd503f08265c517a6f0570d806e7cc98b7f7963b}{fc46c99233389d24c4fd9517cd503f08265c517a6f0570d806e7cc98b7f7963b}} and the Mainnet\footnote{In a similar way, check one of our mainnet node's channel opening transaction: \href{https://blockstream.info/tx/1d81b6022ff1472939c4db730ca01b82d43b616e757d799aea17ee0db6427520}{1d81b6022ff1472939c4db730ca01b82d43b616e757d799aea17ee0db6427520}}.
+We showed that, opening a channel in LN can cost as low as 154 satoshi on both Bitcoin Testnet\footnote{Check LNB6's channel opening transaction for instance: \url{https://blockstream.info/testnet/tx/fc46c99233389d24c4fd9517cd503f08265c517a6f0570d806e7cc98b7f7963b}} and the Mainnet\footnote{In a similar way, check one of our mainnet nodes' channel opening transaction: \url{https://blockstream.info/tx/1d81b6022ff1472939c4db730ca01b82d43b616e757d799aea17ee0db6427520}}.

 So the total cost of opening 3 channels for a C\&C server is 60,462 satoshi.
 While 462 satoshi is consumed as fees, the remaining 60,000 satoshi on the channels is not spent, rather it is just locked in the channels.
 The botmaster will get this 60,000 satoshi back after closing the channels.
 Therefore, funds locked in the channels are non-recurring investment cost for the formation of LNBot.
 Only real associated cost of forming LNBot is the channel opening fees.